Leaders to push Brexit trade talks beyond Sunday deadline | Science-Environment

 The two sides have struggled to agree on fishing rights in British waters and EU demands that Britain face consequences if in the future it diverges from the bloc's rules for fair competition - what it calls a level playing field.
 Ireland's foreign minister, Simon Coveney, said that despite recent comments from the British side, he understood that there was largely agreement on maintaining existing standards.

 "I think both sides do want a deal and they want a deal now," Coveney told national broadcaster RTE.
 "My view is that a deal can be done, but it really needs to be done within the next few days."
-TIME RUNNING SHORT
+The EU's chief Brexit negotiator, Michel Barnier, will brief ambassadors from the bloc on Monday morning about the state of negotiations.
+The envoys will then review the situation, Sebastian Fischer, an EU spokesman for Germany, which holds the bloc's rotating presidency, said on Twitter.

 ALSO READ